A Father Of Three Girls Abused By Larry Nassar Attacked The Ex-Gymnastics Doctor In Court

-A father of three girls who were sexually abused by Larry Nassar tried to attack the former USA Gymnastics doctor in court during a sentencing hearing on Friday as security guards tacked the man to the ground and arrested him.
+A father of three girls who were sexually abused by Larry Nassar tried to attack the former USA Gymnastics doctor in court during a sentencing hearing on Friday as court officers tackled the man to the ground and arrested him.

 After two of his daughters delivered victim impact statements, Randall Margraves asked the judge to grant him five minutes alone "in a locked room with this demon."

-After Judge Janice Cunningham told Margraves that she could not do that, the father charged toward Nassar before being tackled to the ground by court officers.
+Judge Janice Cunningham told Margraves that she could not do that, prompting the father to suddenly charge toward Nassar before being tackled to the ground by court officers.

-"I want that son of a bitch," Margraves said as he was being tackled to the ground.
+"I want that son of a bitch," Margraves said as he was being tackled.
 "Give me one minute with that bastard!"

 As he was being taken out of the room, Margraves asked the arresting officers, "What if this had happened to you guys?"

-Assistant Attorney General Angela Povilaitis turned to the remaining victims in the court room, telling them they could not behave like this.
+Assistant Attorney General Angela Povilaitis turned to the remaining victims in the Michigan courtroom, telling them they could not behave like this.

 "This is letting him have the power over us," she said, urging people to use their words and not physical violence.